Narrow wavelength 311 nm UVB phototherapy. Narrow wave phototherapy. Devices for home narrowband phototherapy and the use of additional products

 Selective phototherapy

-The UV comb is for individual use.
+The UV comb is intended for individual use.

 SFT sessions should be carried out 3-4-5 times a week.
 In general, the course of treatment takes 20-30 procedures, but this depends on the prevalence and severity of the disease.